Luodian/Otter/README.md

 1. Check our Arxiv release paper at [Otter: A Multi-Modal Model with In-Context Instruction Tuning](https://arxiv.org/abs/2305.03726) !
 2. We support `xformers` for memory efficient attention.

-## 🦦 Overview
+## 🦦 Why In-Context Instruction Tuning?

-Large Language Models (LLMs) have exhibited exceptional universal aptitude as few/zero-shot learners for numerous tasks, thanks to their pre-training on large-scale text data.
-GPT-3 is a prominent LLM that has showcased significant capabilities in this regard.
-Furthermore, variants of GPT-3, namely InstrctGPT and ChatGPT, equipped with instruction tuning, have proven effective in interpreting natural language instructions to perform complex real-world tasks.
-In this paper, we propose to introduce instruction tuning into multi-modal models, motivated by the Flamingo model's upstream interleaved format pretraining dataset.
-We adopt a similar approach to construct our **MI**-**M**odal **I**n-**C**ontext **I**nstruction **T**uning (**MIMIC-IT**) dataset.
-We then introduce 🦦 Otter, a multi-modal model based on OpenFlamingo (open-sourced version of DeepMind's Flamingo), trained on MIMIC-IT and showcasing improved instruction-following ability and in-context learning.
-We integrate both OpenFlamingo and Otter into Hugging Face Transformers for more researchers to incorporate the models into their customized training and inference pipelines.
+Large Language Models (LLMs) have demonstrated exceptional universal aptitude as few/zero-shot learners for numerous tasks, owing to their pre-training on extensive text data.
+Among these LLMs, GPT-3 stands out as a prominent model with significant capabilities.
+Additionally, variants of GPT-3, namely InstrctGPT and ChatGPT, have proven effective in interpreting natural language instructions to perform complex real-world tasks, thanks to instruction tuning.

+Motivated by the upstream interleaved format pretraining of the Flamingo model, we present 🦦 Otter, a multi-modal model based on OpenFlamingo (the open-sourced version of DeepMind's Flamingo).
+We train our Otter in an in-context instruction tuning way on our proposed **MI**-**M**odal **I**n-**C**ontext **I**nstruction **T**uning (**MIMIC-IT**) dataset.
+Otter showcases improved instruction-following and in-context learning ability in both images and videos.

 ## 🗄 MIMIC-IT Dataset Details